aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/_index.md

                 workbook = new Workbook();
             }

-            // Obtaining the reference of the first worksheet const worksheet = workbook.worksheets.get(0);
+            // Obtaining a reference to the first worksheet const worksheet = workbook.worksheets.get(0);

-            // Adding the current system date to "A1" cell const cellA1 = worksheet.cells.get("A1");
+            // Adding the current system date to the "A1" cell const cellA1 = worksheet.cells.get("A1");
             cellA1.value = new Date();

-            // Getting the Style of the A1 Cell let style = cellA1.style;
+            // Getting the style of the A1 cell let style = cellA1.style;

             // Setting the display format to number 15 to show date as "d-mmm-yy"